DS4PS/ddm-textbook-summer-2019/_posts/2019-08-11-ch18-incentivize-teams.md

 2. (Self-reflection question...)
 Does your current network positively influence your idea flow and self-development?
 3. I am sure you have had the experience of sitting through a long meeting.
 Would you be more engaged if you were being graded on your behavior during a meeting using a device like the Meeting Mediator?
 4. How would your employees feel about using Meeting Mediator or a similar device during meetings?
+5. How can we teach team members to be perceptive to one another’s social signals?
+6. Can a team respect organizational positions and have equality in communication?
+How?

 ## References